tthorntone/AdNauseam-Wiki/Firefox-version:-benchmarking-memory-footprint.md

 Tested on Firefox 34 64-bit and Chromium 39 64-bit on Linux Mint.
 No other extensions were present.

-I chose the _"Explicit Allocations"_  figure because as per Firefox, it is "the single best number to focus on" with regard to memory usage.
+For Firefox, I chose the _"Explicit Allocations"_  figure because as per Firefox, it is "the single best number to focus on" with regard to memory usage.

 Without going into details, hardware is i5 quadcore + 8 GB